TalentCLEF/talentclef/content/en/about/index.md

 {{% blocks/section color="secondary-color" type="row" %}}
-## What are the **Talent**CLEF goals?
+## What are the goals of **Talent**CLEF?

 {{% blocks/feature icon="fa-gauge-high" title="Public Benchmark" %}}
-Define frameworks for evaluating NLP models in the HR sector.
+Define frameworks for evaluating NLP models in the HR field.
 {{% /blocks/feature %}}

 {{% blocks/feature icon="fa-people-group" title="Community collaboration" %}}
-Foster a collaborative space for sharing insights and advancing technologies.
+Foster a collaborative space to share insights and advance technology.
 {{% /blocks/feature %}}

 {{% blocks/feature icon="fa-chart-line" title="Advance the State-of-the-Art" %}}
-Drive innovation in Human Capital Management by encouraging competitive environments.
+Drive innovation in Human Capital Management by providing a competitive environment for the development and evaluation of AI models.
 {{% /blocks/feature %}}